The police stopped and then released me after finding evidence of a crime. What does that mean?

 How long do the police have to charge me after releasing me?
 The Statute of Limitations in Michigan is six (6) years for most crimes; however, the police have much longer to bring charges in severe cases such as fraud, identity theft, criminal sexual conduct, and homicide.

-What does it mean if the police stopped me and let me go without charging?
+What does it mean if the police stopped and then released me without charging?
 If you are stopped and released, it might mean you will not be charged, or in most cases, a decision about charges will be made later.
 It is crucial that you work with a skilled, reputable defense lawyer right away to try and prevent charges from getting to court.

 Can evidence found during a stop be used against me later?
 Yes.
 Any legally seized evidence relevant to a felony or misdemeanor charge is admissible in court as evidence.